-Bethlehem Steel Shipyard at Terminal Island, also known as the Long Beach Naval Shipyard (LBNS), was established just prior to World War II, when it was recognized that a major anchorage and operations area was needed in Southern California.
-The location, between the cities of Long Beach and San Pedro and approximately 20 miles from Los Angeles, was chosen due to its protected basin on the Port of Long Beach and the fact that it was just miles from the open sea.
+The location of Bethlehem Steel Shipyard at Terminal Island, between the cities of Long Beach and San Pedro and approximately 20 miles from Los Angeles, was chosen due to its protected basin on the Port of Long Beach and the fact that it was just miles from the open sea.

 During the shipyard’s early years during the Second World War, it was responsible for routine and battle damage repairs of a number of different kinds of ships including tankers, destroyers, and cruisers.
 LBNS employees were capable of performing tasks related to structural, sheet metal, boiler, rigging, electronics, electrical, insulating, ordnance, sandblasting, welding, machining, woodworking, painting, pipe fitting, and other work necessary for the overhaul and repair of the ships that made their way to Long Beach.
 By the end of the war, 16,000 civilian employees, including engineers, laborers, clerks, and administrators, worked to accomplish all these tasks and keep the Navy moving.